IN CONVERSATION WITH JUDELINE

 All the time.
 My dreams are almost another world that I visit.
 Sometimes they are even more real than reality.
 I write down images and phrases when I wake up, and they find their way into my lyrics or visuals.

-You grew up by the sea, in Cádiz.
-How has that coastline shaped your inner landscape and are you influenced by the moon just as much as the tides?
+How did growing up in Cádiz and that coastline shape your inner landscape, and are you influenced by the moon just as much as the tides?

 full look ONRUSH

-You have already worked with the producer Rob Bisel and Mayo & Tuiste.
+You have already worked with the producers Rob Bisel and Mayo & Tuiste.
 How does working with others affect your inner world as a solo artist?

-I love to work with talented producers, I believe something special comes up with collaboration.
+I love working with talented producers, and I believe something special happens when we collaborate.

 What makes a collaboration feel magical versus just technical?

 It’s about energy.
-If there is true connection and trust, you can create something that feels alive.
-It’s not just pressing buttons, it’s breathing the same vision together.
+If there is a true connection and trust, you can create something that feels alive.
+It’s not just pressing buttons, it’s breathing and seeing the same vision together.
 That is magic.

-If ‘Bodhiria’ was about rebirth, heartbreak, and spiritual limbo, what can we look forward to next?
+If ‘Bodhiria’ was an album about rebirth, heartbreak, and spiritual limbo, what can we look forward to next?

-I’ve already released three singles since ‘Bodhiria’, ‘Tu et Moi’, ‘Chica de Cristal’ and ‘Un puente por la bahia’, that are somehow different, but I’d rather have the audience feel it than explain it myself.
+Since ‘Bodhiria’, I have released singles ‘Tu et Moi’, ‘Chica de Cristal’ and ‘Un puente por la bahia’.
+They are somehow different, but I’d rather have the audience feel it than explain it myself.

 full look LOEWE